dapr/docs/daprdocs/content/en/operations/hosting/self-hosted/self-hosted-with-docker.md

     image: "daprio/daprd:edge"
     command: [
       "./daprd",
-     "-app-id", "nodeapp",
+     "--app-id", "nodeapp",
-     "-app-port", "3000",
+     "--app-port", "3000",
-     "-placement-host-address", "placement:50006" # Dapr's placement service can be reach via the docker DNS entry ]
+     "--placement-host-address", "placement:50006", # Dapr's placement service can be reach via the docker DNS entry "--components-path", "./components"
+     ]
     volumes:
-        - "./components/:/components" # Mount our components folder for the runtime to use
+        - "./components/:/components" # Mount our components folder for the runtime to use.
+The mounted location must match the --components-path argument.
     depends_on:
       - nodeapp
     network_mode: "service:nodeapp" # Attach the nodeapp-dapr service to the nodeapp network namespace